The Industry for Platinum

 The most common application for platinum is as catalyst for chemical reactions.
 It has been used for catalytic purposes since the early 19th century, but nowadays is used in automobiles converting unburned hydrocarbons into carbon dioxide and water vapour.
 Its use in catalytic converters makes up around 40% of total use making the automotive industry a key player in driving platinum's demand.

-The chemical industry often uses platinum as a catalyst to make many household chemicals.
-Nitric acid, which is used in fertilisers but also several everyday materials such as nylon and polyurethane.
+The chemical industry often uses platinum as a catalyst to make many household chemicals such as nitric acid, which is used in fertilisers but also several everyday materials such as nylon and polyurethane.
 Platinum is also used in other household areas such as in electrical wire insulation, kitchen utensils and sealants.

 Glass production uses extremely high temperatures.
 It is completely liquid at around 1400°C or 1600°C. This means the tools required in manufacturing require an even higher melting point.
 Platinum bushings, for example are used to sieve fiberglass.